catamphetamine/react-styling/README.md

 ### Nesting

-In the example above there's a nested tree of CSS style classes.
+In the example above the result is a JSON object with a nested tree of CSS style classes.
 You can flatten it if you like by using `import styler from 'react-styling/flat'` instead of the default `import styler from 'react-styling'`.

 The difference is that the flat styler will flatten the CSS style class tree by prefixing all the style class names accordingly.